NativeScript/docs/content/ui/gestures.md

 ## Pinch gesture

-**Action**: A user touches a component with two fingers, then moves them towards each other or away from each other.
+**Action**: A user touches a component with two fingers, then moves them towards or away from each other.

 #### Pinch gesture event data